 Prior to the dissolution, Launch Equity was determined to be a variable interest entity ("VIE") which required consolidation within Artisan's consolidated financial statements.
-Artisan's maximum exposure to investment loss from its involvement with Launch Equity was limited to its equity investment of \$1 thousand while the potential benefit was limited to the management and incentive fees receivable as investment adviser.
+Artisan's maximum exposure to investment loss from its involvement with Launch Equity was limited to its equity investment of \$1 thousand while the potential benefit was limited to the management fee and incentive allocation receivable as investment adviser and general partner.
 Therefore, the gains or losses of Launch Equity have not had a significant impact on Artisan's results of operations, liquidity or capital resources.
 Artisan had no right to the benefits from, nor did it bear the risks associated with, Launch Equity's investments, beyond Artisan's minimal direct investment in Launch Equity.

-The following tables reflect the impact of consolidating Launch Equity's results into the Unaudited Consolidated Statement of Operations for the three and six months ended June 30, 2014.
+The following tables reflect the impact of consolidating Launch Equity's results into the Unaudited Consolidated Statement of Operations for the three and nine months ended September 30, 2014.